VS0757/AvovaHealth/README.md

 ## To Run Locally

-In the backend folder, run 'node src/server.js' and then in a separate terminal in the frontend folder, run 'PORT=3001 npm run dev' and then go to the local host website, http://localhost:3001
+In the backend folder, run 'node src/server.js' and then in a separate terminal in the frontend folder, run 'npm run dev' and then go to the local host website, http://localhost:3000

-To test the backend, go to http://localhost:3000
+To test the backend, go to http://localhost:3001